Highlights from the 21st European Congress on Obesity 2014

 Patrice Cani is researcher from the FRS-FNRS in Belgium and group leader in the Metabolism and Nutrition lab at the Louvain Drug Research Institute (UCL, Brussels, Belgium) since 2009.
 He is visiting Professor at the Imperial College London and co-director of the European Associated Laboratory “NeuroMicrobiota” (France/Belgium).
 Professor Cani is an investigator WELBIO and recipient of an ERC-Starting-Grant in 2013.
 His main research interests are the investigation of gut microbiota-host interactions and specific biological systems such as the endocannabinoid-system and the innate immune system in the context of obesity, type 2 diabetes and metabolic inflammation.

 Sander Galjaard is a researcher at the University Hospital Leuven in Belgium and investigates what physical measurements of the unborn fetus can predict overweight at birth, also called neonatal adiposity.
 Sander is working in one of Europe’s referral centers for fetal therapy as a research fellow in the department of Gynecology and Obstetrics.
 He has been trained as a prenatal specialist in two academic centers in the Netherlands.
-His PhD at KU Leuven concerns the fetal development and neonatal outcome in the obese pregnant women and in the pregnancy complicated by (gestational-) diabetes.
-He is currently involved in the EU-funded DALI Project with the aim to prevent gestational diabetes in the obese pregnant women through lifestyle interventions and vitamin D.
+His PhD at KU Leuven concerns the fetal development and neonatal outcome in the pregnant women with obesity and in the pregnancy complicated by (gestational-) diabetes.
+He is currently involved in the EU-funded DALI Project with the aim to prevent gestational diabetes in the pregnant women with obesitythrough lifestyle interventions and vitamin D.

 Gianluca Tognon is an Italian biologist, specializing in human nutrition and experienced in epidemiology.
 He works as researcher and teacher at the university of Gothenburg (Sweden) where he relocated in 2010.
 Gianluca’s main research area is the Mediterranean diet and its effects on health.
 In Italy he teaches at the master of human nutrition at the university of Pavia.
 He is author and co-author of several scientific publications and he has published five books.
 His blog, The Food & Nutrition Forum is published in four languages: English, Italian, Swedish and French.